Time and the Trickster

 "Thanks Rita Anne," Rose replied with a force smile.

 As Rita Anne moved down the hallway towards the stairs, Rose resumed brushing out her long blond hair and tied it back in a messy bun for the time being.
 Moving around her room, she packed up her makeup and some hair supplies.
 Avoiding looking at her wedding dress, Rose straightened up her room and put her art supplies away in her desk.
 She returned a few stray books to the shelves and made her bed.
 A shout from downstairs finally made her stop, Rose pulled on her dressing gown and headed downstairs to breakfast as a long to do list began to take over her mind.

 It was rare to see Jackie with so much energy and drive, usually, her mum was happiest in the garden working at a slow pace on her flowers or gossiping with her mates.
 This morning, however, he mum was humming softly as she moved through the kitchen.
 Rose sat down and soon found a plate of eggs, bacon and beans in front of her.

 "Just eat what you can sweetheart," Jackie told her warmly as she made up a plate for herself and another one for Rita Anne.
 "Don't force it," her mother cautioned.
-"I merely made myself ill on your father and I's wedding day."
+"I nearly made myself ill on your father and I's wedding day."